xswitch/odin_library/README.md

 # TODO

 > Validity check inputs
-> Check for
+>> Loop over getInput() and check if empty if so return false;
+>> If false don't create new Book

-> Loop over array and create entries
+> Loop over array and create entries DONE
->> Function for creating all the elements
+>> Function for creating all the elements DONE